-Recently Americans Overseas and several organizations hoped that following that plan this would also mean that the Citizen Based Taxation CBT for individuals would be abolished.
+Recently Americans Overseas and several organizations hoped that following that plan would also mean that the Citizen Based Taxation CBT for individuals would be abolished.
 Several media reports indeed suggested that an adjustment of the Citizen Based Taxation was to be included in the amendment – and thus that tax filing obligations of individual Americans abroad would change.

 We checked the bill in detail.
 We regret as much as the action committees that the present American bill does not mention anything on the adjustment of the Citizen Based Taxation CBT.
-For the time being nothing will change concerning the Citizen Based Taxation and the tax obligations for Americans abroad.
-The number of Americans abroad renouncing their US citizenship because of CBT continues to grow in this year, too.
+For the time being, nothing will change concerning the Citizen Based Taxation and the tax obligations for Americans abroad.
+The number of Americans abroad renouncing their US citizenship because of CBT continues to grow this year, too.

 Americans Overseas raises awareness with American politicians through national and European politics for the problems surrounding CBT.